Ilmi28/SuperCube/README.md

+# Description
+Library for Rubik's Cube manipulation.
+Creator and customizer of cubes of any size, and solver for 2x2 and 3x3 cubes (Herbert Kociemba's algorithms)

 # Usage
 ## Creating instance of cube
 You can create Rubik's cube, Pocket cube and NxN cube, where N means positive number.